 Since the 1980s, a land trust model has evolved in cities across the U.S. focused on the preservation of community-managed open spaces that are woven into the fabric of urban neighborhoods.
-Common uses include community gardens, sitting parks, flower gardens, and children’s play spaces.
+Common uses include community gardens, neighborhood farms, sitting parks, flower gardens, and children’s play gardens.
 While the acreage is often small compared to traditional land trusts, the social, health, environmental, and economic benefits these spaces provide, and the economic and racial diversity of the communities they serve are deeply impactful.
 These impacts are made possible in large measure because of their innovative shared stewardship models.
-In this session, representatives of Philadelphia’s Neighborhood Gardens Trust, Chicago NeighborSpace, and a third land trust will discuss their similar community-rooted models.
+In this session, representatives of Philadelphia’s Neighborhood Gardens Trust, Chicago’s NeighborSpace, and Grassroots Gardens of Western New York will discuss their similar community-rooted models.
 Their land preservation projects often grow out of grassroots organizing efforts to transform underutilized land in areas that have experienced historic disinvestment and lack adequate access to green space, outdoor recreation, and healthy food.
 We will examine what stewardship means in the context of urban land conservation and how responsibilities are shared between the land trusts, self-organized community-based groups, and often local government entities.
 Once land is secured, the land trusts shoulder responsibilities that come with land ownership and enter into agreements with local stewardship groups that hold primary responsibility for day-to-day maintenance, operations and programming.
 The formalizing of these responsibilities serves as a catalyst for building community capacity, cohesion, and resilience.
 By literally “holding space” and then carefully stepping back, the land trusts facilitate a domain where local groups can have the authority.

 Panelists will walk participants through the collaborative process that was carried out to protect an 18th and 19th century African Burial Ground in Kingston, New York, including a novel youth-led site design and community engagement program.
 Participants will learn how their own organizations can play an appropriate role in helping put land back into BIPOC hands with long term protection on the land.
 This workshop will present the land protection tools and approaches used for this NY case study and will highlight lessons learned to help parallel efforts navigate the nuances of cross-cultural partnerships, especially around land sovereignty, transfer of ownership and long-term protection.
 The process of establishing an innovative conservation easement that prioritizes cultural conservation values will be the backbone of this workshop.